Which Neurotransmitters Are Modified Amino Acids

 The catecholamines, including dopamine, norepinephrine (noradrenaline), and epinephrine (adrenaline), are a family of neurotransmitters that play a crucial role in a wide range of functions, including movement, motivation, reward, attention, and stress response.
 All three are synthesized from the amino acid tyrosine through a series of enzymatic reactions.

 The synthesis pathway begins with tyrosine being converted to L-DOPA (L-dihydroxyphenylalanine) by the enzyme tyrosine hydroxylase.
-This is often the rate-limiting step in the synthesis of catecholamines.
 L-DOPA is then converted to dopamine by the enzyme aromatic L-amino acid decarboxylase (also known as DOPA decarboxylase).
 Dopamine can then be converted to norepinephrine by the enzyme dopamine beta-hydroxylase.
+This is often the rate-limiting step in the synthesis of catecholamines.
 Finally, norepinephrine can be converted to epinephrine by the enzyme phenylethanolamine N-methyltransferase.

 Each of these catecholamines has distinct functions in the brain and body.
 Dopamine is involved in reward and motivation, motor control, and hormone regulation.
 Deficiencies in dopamine are associated with Parkinson's disease, while excesses are linked to schizophrenia.
-Norepinephrine is involved in alertness, attention, and the "fight or flight" response.
+But norepinephrine is involved in alertness, attention, and the "fight or flight" response.
 It increases heart rate, blood pressure, and respiration.
 Epinephrine, also known as adrenaline, is primarily a hormone released by the adrenal glands in response to stress.
 It has similar effects to norepinephrine, but also plays a role in regulating metabolism.

 Serotonin